craftcms/docs/docs/3.x/console-commands.md

     migrate/up (default)                    Upgrades the application by applying new migrations.

+- off                                       Takes the system offline off/index (default)                     Turns the system on

+- on                                        Takes the system online on/index (default)                      Turns the system on

 - plugin                                    Manage plugins plugin/disable                          Disables a plugin. plugin/enable                           Enables a plugin.